 On the last weekend of each month, Street Food Saturdays consistently impresses patrons as they are provided an opportunity to indulge in traditional local dishes with a gourmet twist.

-Continue pass Manor Park onto Stony Hill towards the Golden Spring community.
+Continue pass Manor Park onto Stony Hill towards the Golden Spring community (ensure to pass the turn off that goes to Falling Edge Waterfall).
 From Golden Spring square, you’ll turn right at the gas station and go over a bridge to reveal the green mountain side.
 A series of event signs will lead you pass Mount Pleasant into the Mount James District to find a bar overlooking the Plantain Garden River.

 Patrons flow in, scanning the menu board of the day’s specials and purchasing their meal tickets with eagerness and curiosity.
 Once Chef Walker-Barrett signals the green light, patrons line up to collect choice(s) of meat, a complimentary side order, and additional side(s) if they so choose, then dine by the river or have food packed in cardboard boxes and brown paper bags to go.

 Every meal choice looked and smelled so appetizing that it was hard to choose just one.
 Luckily, you don’t have to and I definitely did not limit my desires; let’s just say, I didn’t have to eat for the rest of the day!
 Let’s talk about each dish…